 Šeher Ćehaja Bridge

-Šeher Ćehaja Bridge is a bridge which crosses the River Miljacka in Sarajevo, Bosnia & Herzegovina.
-During the Ottoman rule, 13 bridges were built in Sarajevo.
+Šeher Ćehaja Bridge is a bridge that crosses the River Miljacka in Sarajevo, Bosnia & Herzegovina.
+During Ottoman rule, 13 bridges were built in Sarajevo.
 One of the most impressive ones is Šeher Ćehaja Bridge.

 Bascarsija Mosque, Sarajevo